hossein-S-T-R/n-queen/README.md

 # N-Queens JavaFX Solver

-This JavaFX application solves the N-Queens problem using Backtracking or Genetic Algorithm.
+This JavaFX application solves the N-Queens problem using Backtracking or Genetic or CSP Algorithm.

 ## How to Run